Inverse design of 3d molecular structures with conditional generative neural networks: Discussion

 We have applied {\cgschnet} to sample particularly stable, low-energy $C_7O_2H_{10}$ isomers.
 In this process, we have discovered molecules and motifs that are absent from the QM9 database, such as isomers with carboxylic acid groups.
-Furthermore, we have sampled more than 800 low-energy molecules with HOMO-LUMO gaps smaller than 4.5~eV from a domain that is only sparsely represented in the training data. {\cgschnet} thus also enables the data-efficient, systematic improvement of chemical databases, which is particularly valuable considering the computational cost of electronic structure calculations.
+Furthermore, we have sampled more than 800 low-energy molecules with HOMO-LUMO gaps smaller than 4.5~eV from a domain that is only sparsely represented in the training data.
+Although the exploration of such small molecules with exhaustive sampling of molecular graphs and subsequent evaluation with DFT is computationally feasible, our model considerably accelerates the process by providing reasonable candidate structures. {\cgschnet} thus also enables the data-efficient, systematic improvement of chemical databases, which is particularly valuable considering the computational cost and unfavourable scaling of electronic structure calculations.
 This paves the way for ML-driven, targeted exploration of chemical compound space and opens avenues for further development towards generative models for larger and more general atomistic systems.